 - Facilitating pupil access to the curriculum

-Our current Pupil Premium Strategy can be seen below:
+Our current Pupil Premium Strategy and Action plan can be seen below:

 Reporting Pupil Premium to Parents

 It is the responsibility of the governors to explain Pupil Premium expenditure to parents and this will be in the form of an annual report published on the school’s website.
 The report will give detailed information on how Pupil Premium funding has been used in school.
 The current report can be viewed below:

 The school’s Pupil Premium Policy can be viewed here

 For more information on the Pupil Premium, please visit: